forgiare/accendino/MANUAL.md

     than can be `=`, `==`, `!`, `!=`, `<`, `<=`, `>` or `>=`.
 And `version` is the version string with 3 digits.
 For example: `cond='>= 0.5.1'`
 * `checkDistrib(cond : str) -> bool`: checks if the current distribution matches the [platform version condition](#platform-version-condition)
     given in `cond`
+* `̀getOption(opt: str, defaultValue) -> bool|str`: look for a build option in the build option file.
+The format for `opt` is `<section>.<variable>` so for instance
+  `ffmpeg.fromSources` will look in the `ffmpeg` section of the INI file and will look for the `fromSources` variable.
+If the variable or the section are missing the default value is returned
 * `include(name : str, include_once: bool = True) -> bool`: allows to include another _Accendino_ source file. _Accendino_ will search for this file in the following
     locations: `.`, `pocket`, paths given in the `ACCENDINO_PATH` env variable, and finally in the pockets directory of _Accendino_.
 If `include_once` is set to `True` the file is just included once